 Every day, Google Australia helps millions of Australians and Australian businesses to harness the benefits of technology to communicate, collaborate and find the information they need.
-For almost 20 years, Google Australia's employees have been working on innovative products, helping improve the internet for the benefit of billions of users around the world, including millions of users in Australia.
+For 20 years, Google Australia's employees have been working on innovative products, helping improve the internet for the benefit of billions of users around the world, including millions of users in Australia.

-During 2020, Google Australia invested more than AU\$1 billion dollars in Australia and employed more than 1,800 people, a large portion of whom work in our engineering division.
-This number has grown to almost 2,000 in 2021.
+During 2021, Google invested around AU\$1 billion dollars in our Australian operations and employed more than 2,000 people, a large portion of whom work in our engineering division.

 Those engineers work on a diverse range of products including Google Maps, Google Photos, and new technologies for internet users in the developing world.
 In fact, the technology that today has become Google Maps was first invented by an Australian startup, and to this day Google Australia hosts one of the biggest Google Maps engineering teams in the world.
 Google Australia's engineers also work on maintaining Google's global infrastructure and core systems.
-During 2020, Google Australia spent more than AU\$300m on research and development in Australia.

-This year Google announced it would invest \$1 billion in Australia over the next five years on infrastructure, a new AI Research Centre and additional research partnerships.
-Research undertaken by Henry Ergas AO found that these investments will provide a \$1.3 billion boost to Australia's GDP and support 6,500 additional jobs across the economy.
+In 2021 Google announced the Digital Future Initiative, a \$1 billion investment in Australia over five years focused on infrastructure, a new AI Research Centre and additional research partnerships, which it was independently estimated would provide a \$1.3 billion boost to Australia's GDP and support 6,500 additional jobs across the economy.
+In 2022 Google launched Google Research Australia and implemented partnerships in Quantum Computing research with Australian universities, an AI-driven Blue Ocean Carbon project with CSIRO and the Department of Foreign Affairs and Trade (DFAT) to help address climate challenges, and launched a digital Career Certificate to upskill Australians in critical digital skills.